 It is always surprising to me how few people are familiar with conservation easements and the tax benefits provided.
 The enabling legislation was first enacted in the early 1980s, and while thousands of easements have been placed since that time, it is still a relatively unknown and/or misunderstood opportunity.

 Unfortunately, when conservation easements make the news, it is typically with a highly negative bias and usually arises from abuse of the system.
 Along with the negative press usually comes ample coverage indicating that it’s a tax loophole for the rich.
-Bad publicity notwithstanding, Congress has reaffirmed their enthusiasm for this concept as recently as December of 2015 when the incentives for placing easement were increased.
+Bad publicity notwithstanding, Congress has reaffirmed its enthusiasm for this concept as recently as December of 2015 when the incentives for placing easements were increased.

 In my view, it should not matter who places land into perpetual conservation easements.
 What matters is that we continue to set open space aside at a time when consideration of adding lands to our national parks and forests is not even on our country’s current agenda.

 Below, we set forth some of the primary considerations in the placement of a conservation easement.

 An Easement: An easement is the exchange of certain rights from the landowner to someone who does not own the land.
 Easements are typically used to provide governments, utilities, etc. with certain rights to use otherwise private property.
 Ownership of the land remains with the private property owner.

 A Conservation Easement: A conservation easement is a perpetually binding restriction placed on land in favor of a qualified organization (usually a land trust), which prevents its development.
 Conservation easements are sometimes purchased by land trusts but are more often donated.
 The purpose of a conservation easement is designed to restrict certain activities on private land, most commonly some form of development.
 As the name implies, its primary purpose is to conserve natural or man-made resources.